Visa-free travel : Ending for Americans travelling the EU this summer?

 European Travel Restrictions

-In a new development of the recent political climate in the USA, European parliament has voted to end the visa-free for access for American citizens within the EU.
+In a new development of the recent political climate in the USA, European parliament has voted to end the visa-free travel access for American citizens within the EU.

-According to international law, once a person has entered the EU, they have entered the Schengen zone.
+According to international law, once a person has entered the EU, they have entered the Schengen zone, providing visa-free travel within.
 Once in the zone, anyone can move across the 26 countries without being stopped, due to it’s border-free access.
 This means that if you are granted entry into one country, you are essentially granted entry into all countries.
 The European Commission is in charge of which countries may enter, which may not, and which require special documents like travelers Visa’s; individual countries do not have this power.

-It was discovered that the American government were not “playing ball” three years ago, and they have been warned to change their policies.
+It was discovered that the American government were not “playing ball” three years ago.
+They have been warned to change their policies to allow for visa-free travel.
 The two year deadline has since passed and legislation has begun to restrict American travel within the Union.

 Canada, Australia, Brunei and Japan were also identified as having visa-restrictions on the same 5 EU member countries, but are either lifting or have lifted their visa restrictions.
 Canada has promised to have their restrictions lifted before Dec 1, 2017.